pgherveou/grunt-awspublish/README.md

 # grunt-awsPublish

-> Publish your assets to amazon s3
+> Publish and sync your files to amazon s3

 ## Getting Started
 This plugin requires Grunt `~0.4.1`